-In determining compensation awards to be made to the Corporation's NEOs, consideration is given to all forms of compensation paid or payable so that an appropriate mix is attained between fixed compensation (consisting primarily of base salary) versus variable or at risk pay (consisting of CBRSUP awards and Option grants), with the majority of such compensation intended to be variable or at risk.
-The following graphs show the percentages of fixed compensation versus variable or at risk compensation for the CEO in 2018 and the average percentages of fixed versus variable or at risk compensation for each of the other NEOs in 2018.
+In determining compensation awards to be made to the Corporation's NEOs, consideration is given to all forms of compensation paid or payable so that an appropriate mix is attained between fixed compensation (consisting primarily of base salary) versus variable or at-risk pay (consisting of CBRSUP awards and Option grants), with the majority of such compensation intended to be variable or at-risk.
+The following graphs show the percentages of fixed compensation versus variable or at-risk compensation for the CEO in 2019 and the average percentages of fixed versus variable or at-risk compensation for each of the other NEOs in 2019.
+In 2018, the CEO's fixed compensation comprised 18% of his total compensation and the fixed compensation of the other NEOs comprised an average of 49% of their total compensation.